dirceu/dirceu.github.io/content/posts/2025-05-02-learning-with-llms.md

 About a month ago I [quit my job as an engineering manager at Shopify](https://x.com/dirceu/status/1903238828082487642) because I wanted to take some time to go deeper on LLMs.
 "Going deeper on LLMs" is hand-wavy on purpose: I wanted to explore a bunch of different things—developer experience, safety, interpretability, even the fundamentals of neural networks and deep learning.
 At a meta level, I also wanted to use LLMs 10x more throughout my day to find out how I can use them more effectively and what are the friction points I could explore in prototypes or research.

 Lately, I got into a nice groove of spending a few hours every single day (7 days a week) learning different things.
-This post is a snapshot of my process right now.
+This post is a snapshot of my current process.

+I don't use this full process for everything, but found it to be very useful when trying to learn something completely new or to go deeper into something I only know superficially.
+This is more about diving into areas like fine-tuning or neural network interpretability in a practical way such that I get *employably competent* at it.

-### Before we go into that: "consuming" knowledge doesn't work
+### Before we go into that: "consuming" content doesn't work for learning

 This is the most important point about all this, more important than any individual tactic.
-Andy Matuschak's essay [Why books don't work](https://andymatuschak.org/books) explains this very well, and Andrej Karpathy [echoes the main point of it](https://x.com/karpathy/status/1756380066580455557): **if "learning" feels effortless, you're probably not *really* learning**.
+Andy Matuschak's essay [Why books don't work](https://andymatuschak.org/books) explains this very well, and Andrej Karpathy [echoes the main point of it](https://x.com/karpathy/status/1756380066580455557): **if "learning" feels effortless, you're *probably* not really learning**.

 We don’t **really** learn or understand something just by listening to a lecture, reading a book, or watching a video. *Real* learning, *real* understanding comes from actively engaging with the content.

 We might _feel_ like we got a good grasp on a concept, and we might be able to even recite a definition about it if someone asks, but this is (in most cases) a rather superficial “understanding” that breaks even with just a little bit of probing—a follow-up question or the need to use the concept in practice in a work-related task, for example.

+_(Sure, repeated exposure to topics might help you understand things over time and do pattern-matching, but what I'm talking about here is building tacit knowledge—the kind of understanding you gain through experience, the stuff that's hard to write down but essential for practical application.)_

 How does one engage with content?
 Some examples include: